 October 25, 2017: Nancy Bannon and Mollye Maxner have co-authored Occupied Territories, an ambitious new play about the effects of the Vietnam War on one family.
-The drama nicely helmed by Mollye Maxner and starring Nancy Bannon in a heartfelt performance as Jude, the daughter of a recently deceased Vietnam Veteran, opened at 59E59 Theaters this past Wednesday.
+The drama, nicely helmed by Mollye Maxner and starring Nancy Bannon in a heartfelt performance as Jude, the daughter of a recently deceased Vietnam Veteran, opened at 59E59 Theaters on Wednesday.
 Kelley Rae O’Donnell plays Jude’s sister Helena, and Ciela Elliott plays her daughter Alex, who has been in Helena’s care while Jude was away at a drug rehabilitation facility.

 If all the elements of the production don’t completely mesh all the time, the playwrights, nonetheless, have an excellent ear for dialogue, and the staging’s visually jolting flashback sequences are terrific, giving an evocatively real glimpse of the war.
-The scenes in Vietnam juxtaposed against the scenes at home in the cozy basement make for an often dynamic and engrossing evening.
+The scenes in Vietnam juxtaposed against the scenes at home in the cozy basement make for, an often, dynamic and engrossing evening.

 The excellent cast also features Diego Aguirre, Donte Bonner, Nile Harris, Thony Mena, Cody Robinson, Scott Thomas, and Nathan Jan Yaffe.

 The design team includes Brian MacDevitt (production design); Andrew R. Cohen (set design); Rob Siler (lighting design); Mathew M. Nielsen (sound design and original music); and Kelsey Hunt (costume design).
 OCCUPIED TERRITORIES is choreographed by Kelly Maxner.
 The Production Stage Manager is Kaelyn Kreicbergs.